isotope11/project_tango_foxtrot/README.md

   - DCell lets you distribute these Celluloid Actors as services all over the network, not just on the same machine.
 Distributed Objects generally.

+### Expectations

+- Build a website using the mechanisms outlined / enabled by this framework / lib, and this proof of concept should work:
+  - want to build a basic webservice and test its throughput with ab (obv. using my dcell objects).
+Once that's stable, launch same service on another machine in the network.
+No other configuration.
+See throughput ~double

 ### License

 This project is released under the MIT License.
 See LICENSE for details.